Orwell Astronomical Society (Ipswich)

 Horace [1979d] recommended installing a heating element to gently warm the OG to prevent further condensation.
 Members of OASI looked into potential solutions, including the use of a mains-powered wire heating element wrapped around the telescope tube at the position of the lens cell.
 Committee meeting minutes [1979e] concerning the proposed mains-powered heater note that the observatory would need to be locked while the heater was powered on and the facility unoccupied, to prevent the possibility of any unsuspecting visitor or member of the school staff being electrocuted!
 Ultimately, it took another 46 years before a heating element was fitted.

 To correct the balance of the telescope, Roy Adams installed an adjustable counterweight, fitted via a flange on the declination axis [1979i, 1978j, 1979d, 1979e].
 The new clutch mechanism was installed in mid-1979 [1979j].
-Unlike the original, the new clutch had to be operated from the base of the polar axis, rather than the eyepiece end of the telescope (see image below).
+Unlike the original, the new clutch had to be operated from the base of the polar axis, rather than the eyepiece end of the telescope (see figure 4).

 By June 1979, the committee had received another request to purchase a wide-angle eyepiece.
 This precipitated an effort to obtain prices for a variety of eyepieces, including the renewal of optics in existing low-power eyepieces [1979g, 1979h].